Gollings highlight team’s weaknesses

 Fiji 7s head coach Ben Gollings says at times the team puts itself in a position to let the referee penalize them.

-Speaking to media via zoom after Vancouver, Gollings highlighted some of the team’s weaknesses and what they need to build on their strengths come the Hong Kong 7s tournament.
+Speaking to media via zoom after Vancouver, Gollings highlighted some of the team’s weaknesses and what they need to build on come the Hong Kong 7s tournament.

 The Englishman says the players tend to get too carried away in the heat of a battle.